-Starting time will be 7:30 pm on Mondays and Tuesdays (real time, not bar time) unless otherwise noted.
+Starting time will be 7:30 pm on Mondays thru Thursday, Sunday’s at 7:00pm (real time, not bar time) unless otherwise noted.

 Each team is allowed five (5) minutes after starting time for players to arrive.
 After this time, the match must start.
 After five (5) minutes, the clock starts, allowing five (5) minutes for each match.
 Teams may start without a full complement of players if at least three players are present.
 If a team does not show up to play after 20 minutes, the night will be considered a Forfeit.
 Forfeits are scored as follows:

 □ Players that forfeit get a Zero (0) for that round.